gabtam55/HK-District-Info-Project/README.md

   calculate(stat = "t", order = c("one hand", "two hands"))
 ```

 Finally, I calculated the p-value and visualised it under the null t-distribution.
+The area in red represents the p-value, whereas the red line is the observed t-statistic.
 ```
 null_distribution_t %>%
   get_p_value(obs_stat = obs_t, direction = "both")